 Dry Rub Does Not Mean Dry Steak

-Cutting into your steak to see if it is done lets out the juices and will kill the flavor, don’t do it!
+Cutting into your steak to see if it is done lets out the juices and will kill the flavor.
 The best method is to cook each side, turning only once or twice, then allow the steaks to cool for 5 minutes once they are off the grill before you ever cut into it.
 This keeps the juices in and keeps your steak tasting AMAZING!
-Here is a temperature guide for steak:
+Follow this temperature guide for the best steak!

-- Rare – 120-degrees F
+- Rare – 120 degrees F

-- Medium Rare – 130-degrees F
+- Medium Rare – 130 degrees F

-- Medium – 140-degrees F
+- Medium – 140 degrees F

-- Medium Well – 150-degrees F
+- Medium Well – 150 degrees F

-- Well Done – 160-degrees F +
+- Well Done – 160 degrees F

 40 minutes to 4 hours is ideal.
 You can even keep it on overnight.
 You just want the rub to be on the steak long enough to infuse it with flavor.